digiampietro/myrootfs/README.md

 Project](https://www.yoctoproject.org/), [The OpenWrt Build System](https://openwrt.org/docs/guide-developer/build-system/start),
-[PTX Dist](https://www.ptxdist.org/) or similar tools is, by far, much better than building a toolchain, a linux kernel and a root file system, from scratch, using this project or similar set of scripts;
+[PTX Dist](https://www.ptxdist.org/) or similar tools is, by far, much better than building a toolchain, a Linux kernel and a root file system, from scratch, using this project or similar set of scripts;
 unless you want to do this for educational purposes.

-If you want to re-build an old system with same, or similar, linux kernel, with same, or similar gcc and glibc versions and other old libraries version, you start looking at old versions of the tools mentioned above.
-Sometimes it is not possible to find the right combinations of kernel, toolchain, and libraries supported by old versions of the tools mentioned above, when this happen this project can be useful.
+If you want to re-build an old system with same, or similar, Linux kernel, with same, or similar gcc and Glibc versions and other old libraries version, you start looking at old versions of the tools mentioned above.
+Sometimes it is not possible to find the right combinations of kernel, toolchain, and libraries supported by old versions of the tools mentioned above, when this happens this project can be useful.

 # Table of Content